spec-ops-method/spec-ops/README.md

 SpecOps is a community-driven approach.
 We welcome contributions of:

-- **Instruction Sets**: AI agent skills for legacy platforms, languages, or domains
+- Instruction Sets: AI agent skills for legacy platforms, languages, or domains
-- **Experience Reports**: Lessons learned from applying SpecOps
+- Experience Reports: Lessons learned from applying SpecOps
-- **Tool Integrations**: How to use SpecOps with different AI coding tools
+- Tool Integrations: How to use SpecOps with different AI coding tools
-- **Templates and Examples**: Reusable artifacts for specifications and processes
+- Templates and Examples: Reusable artifacts for specifications and processes
-- **Documentation Improvements**: Clarifications, corrections, and enhancements
+- Documentation Improvements: Clarifications, corrections, and enhancements

 See [INSTRUCTION-SETS.md](INSTRUCTION-SETS.md) for detailed contribution guidelines.